 As with each of the seven Sleater-Kinney concerts that I’ve attended over the past 14 years, the show begins with the first song from the new album: “The Center Won’t Hold.”
 The band then transition to “Hurry On Home”—and mostly sticks to the two most recent albums for the first half of the set.
 When they get to “What’s Mine Is Yours” from their 2005 release The Woods ten songs in, I feel my heart pick up in excitement.
 As they move towards the end of the bridge, I say to myself, “Please let Angie nail this drum solo” (she crushed it).
 The drum solo is a simultaneous moment of tension and release, a reminder of the distance between the two most recent (touring) versions of Sleater-Kinney and a reaffirmation that this is still a continuation of a band that we all know and love.
 The theme of the show will be change and contrast, the familiarity of the old songs played off the slickness of the new songs to accentuate the layers and nuances present within and across all of Sleater-Kinney’s albums.
 About midway through the set, Brownstein remarks, “We have a lot of records.
 Some of you have been with us the whole time.
 And some of you just discovered us on this new record—or the last record before that.
 And that’s… exactly what you want to happen as a band.”
 Throughout the set, there is no explicit reference to Weiss’s absence.
 But there are the little reminders, such as when Harkin jumps in for the harmonies on “Jumpers” or Yasuda plays the melodica for the bridge on “Modern Girl.”
 While I get excited to hear my old favorites (“Start Together,” “Get Up,” “All Hands on the Bad One,” “One More Hour”), it is the newer songs from No Cities to Love and The Center Won’t Hold that sound the best in this configuration.

 Of course, the transformation of Sleater-Kinney has always come from a place of tension.
 The band began grounded in the (short-lived) romance of Tucker and Brownstein, the disintegration of which is catalogued on “One More Hour.”
 “Don’t say another word/ About the other girl,” Tucker sings in the break—even as Brownstein would later write in her memoir, “There had never been anyone else and [Corin] knew that.”
 Tucker and Brownstein were friends who first got to know one another through sex and the intimacy that it brings, people who first learned one another’s bodies as they were learning their music and their minds.
 For a moment, there was a flicker of another possibility.
 Any queer woman who has had this kind of emotionally-charged sex with another woman can appreciate the intimacy that lingers between Tucker and Brownstein on stage.
-Brownstein is the most openly affectionate, resting her head on Tucker’s should or cusping a hand around her waist.
+Brownstein is the most openly affectionate, resting her head on Tucker’s shoulder or cusping a hand around her waist.
 When Tucker and Brownstein look one another in the eye and smile widely, the love that powers their friendship shines through.
 It is always heartening to watch and hear how much their connection is amplified in the music.
 It is their connection that I hold onto throughout the set to mitigate the absence of Weiss on stage.
 When the band close out their pre-encore set with “Entertain,” the first single from The Woods that signaled their “new direction” back in 2005, I feel the loss of Weiss’s presence the most acutely.
 This was something that they had done together.
 But sometimes, not everyone goes with you to the next part of the journey.

 How do you begin to write about your favorite band that has shaped so much of your life over the course of the past 17 years?
 For me, to write about Sleater-Kinney is to write about the older sister that I never had.
 Sure, I had a friend group and track teammates while I was in high school, but for the most part, my relationships with other women were tenuous at best.
 I didn’t really have anyone to lean on, let alone learn about sex, feminism, or queerness from—until one of the members of my white girl, indie rock-listening friend group burned me a copy of Sleater-Kinney’s 2000 release (which CRB in Oakland would describe as “the album that all the critics hated”) All Hands on the Bad One.
 It was March 2003 and one of our other friends was in the throes of the deepest of depressions, which would ultimately splinter our group into an ever-evolving series of factions for the remaining two years of high school.
 As the smoke was beginning to clear, I wrote my best friend a letter about how much I loved her—and about how much I didn’t want her to die.
 In retrospect, this was the first love letter that I ever wrote someone, although that wasn’t how I interpreted it at the time.
 But it definitely was how my best friend interpreted it, which led to rumors about my supposed lesbianism soon spreading around our all-girl Catholic high school.
 What would follow was a moment in my life where I would feel torn between wanting to open up to women (in all senses) but feeling absolutely terrified to even think about doing so, a tension that forestalled any honest reckoning with my sexual identity.
 Alongside this trauma, sitting with the love and sex and desire present on All Hands On The Bad One felt like the only safe space that I actually had.